How To Add A Link Section To WordPress

 Plugin Description

-Simple Links attempts to recreate the same concept as the built-in WP Link Manager while addressing the shortcomings of the deprecated feature.
+This plugin recreates the concept of the built-in WordPress Link Manager while removing the shortcomings of the deprecated functionality.

-In the WordPress dashboard menu, select Plugins > Add New
+From the WordPress administration area, go to Plugins > Add New

 Plugin Installation

-We recommend setting up link categories first before adding links.
-This way, when adding a new link, you can assign the link to link categories you have already created.
+We recommend setting up link categories first before you start adding links.
+This way, you can assign any new links to the link category you have already created.

 Link Categories

-To create a new link category, go to the admin menu and choose Links > Link Categories
+To create a new link category, select Links > Link Categories in your WP dashboard menu …

 • Name: Enter the link category name here.

-• Slug: The slug shows up in the URL of the link category name.
-It must all be in lowercase letters and contain no spaces (use hyphens to separate words).
+• Slug: The slug displays in the SEO friendly URL of the link category.
+Use only lowercase letters without spaces (use hyphens to separate words).

 • Description: Some themes may display your link category description.